 For borrowers without a valid Social Security number, an Individual Taxpayer Identification Number (ITIN) is also allowed.
-An ITIN is acceptable if the borrower has the ITIN for purposes of reporting taxes from passive income sources only and is not employed in the U.S. A traditional U.S. credit report is not required for borrowers without a valid SSN.
+An ITIN is acceptable if the borrower has the ITIN for purposes of reporting taxes from passive income sources only and is not employed in the U.S. A traditional U.S. credit report is not required for borrowers without a valid SSN, however, would be obtained and taken into consideration if exists.